yojoots/libbitcoin-system-wiki/State-Banking-Principle.md

 This "leftover Fed revenue" is that which is earned, after operating expenses, from loans of money printed by the U.S. Treasury at nominal cost, guaranteed by its [monopoly protection](https://en.wikipedia.org/wiki/Counterfeit) in doing so.
 So the net result is that the Treasury prints new money and then recaptures the money earned as interest that money printed.
 While the money is not printed and then deposited directly into the Treasury, the result is the same.

-Money is not created [out of thin air](Thin-Air-Fallacy) by banking accounting.
+Money is not created *ex nihilo* by fraudulent banking accounting.
 It is literally created out of [old blue jeans](https://www.washingtonpost.com/news/wonk/wp/2013/12/16/how-tight-jeans-almost-ruined-americas-money) by the state.